CrossOmics/Krinon/README.md

-# This is an RNA aligner that produces almost the same output as STAR.
+# Krinon is an RNA aligner that produces almost the same output as STAR.

 The package is still under development.
 So far, we only support one-pass alignment for bulk-RNA reads.